It is a student’s responsibility to:

 - Report accurate and up-to-date information on McGill Financial Aid applications (including their Financial Profile); understand that submissions are subject to verification requests at any time and that false reporting will result in the reversal of aid processed.

 - Inform the Scholarships and Student Aid Office of any inability to attend an appointment with at least 24 hours' notice so that the timeslot may be assigned to another student.

 - Understand their rights and responsibilities as it relates to their government aid.

 - Be informed of the repercussions of academic decisions on their government aid, McGill aid and awards (and/or other awards*), and any related financial need assessment.
 Academic decisions include but are not limited to: registration, course load and withdrawal from studies.

 *Other awards may include supplemental aid, McGill awards or awards from external sources.
-Student may contact the Scholarships & Student Aid Office to acquire an advance understanding of how these changes may impact them.
+Students may contact the Scholarships & Student Aid Office to acquire an advanced understanding of how these changes may impact them.